KhaledSharif/KhaledSharif/README.md

 [nvidia-omniverse-examples](https://github.com/KhaledSharif/nvidia-omniverse-examples) has examples of how to use Omniverse Isaac Sim to solve robot learning tasks

-[hf-robot-examples](https://github.com/KhaledSharif/hf-robot-examples) has examples of how to use HuggingFace LeRobot for various robot learning tasks
+[hf-robot-examples](https://github.com/KhaledSharif/hf-robot-examples) has examples of how to use HuggingFace LeRobot to solve various robot arm manipluation tasks

 For more info, check out [www.kldsrf.com](https://kldsrf.com)